Scrotal Swelling in Children

 or a severe injury to the testicle.

 Antibiotics.
-If the doctor finds evidence of bacterial infection, he or she will prescribe antibiotics.
+If the healthcare provider finds evidence of bacterial infection, he or she will

 Observation and other treatments.
 For conditions like minor trauma, mumps, small hernias, hydroceles, idiopathic swelling,